 H2: The effect of crowd support on team performance is mediated by Referee Bias

 Similar to the expected moderating effect of crowd occupancy and crowd size on the direct relationship between crowd support and team performance, we expect crowd occupancy and crowd size to influence the relationship between crowd support and referee bias.
 (Nevill, Balmer & Williams, 2002) demonstrated in an experimental setting the significant effect of crowd noise on referee decision making.
-Referees are more uncertain in their decisions when crowd noise is present compared to situation where there is silence only ften favoring the home team in a situation with crowd noise by being more lenient in giving fouls and cards .
+Referees are more uncertain in their decisions when crowd noise is present compared to situation where there is silence only, often favoring the home team in a situation with crowd noise by being more lenient in giving fouls and cards .
 Therefore, a higher occupancy and a higher crowd size, with more crowd noise, will result in a stronger referee bias towards the home team.
 This leads to the following 2 hypotheses.

 H2b: The mediating effect of referee Bias on the relationship between crowd support and team performance increases when Stadium Occupancy increases.